lupyuen/lupyuen.github.io/src/ci3.md

 # Final Verdict

-TODO

-It's past Diwali and Halloween...
+It's past Diwali and Halloween and Elections...
 Our CI Servers are still running. __We made it yay!__ 🎉

 __Within Two Weeks:__ We squashed our GitHub Actions spending from __\$ TODO__ (weekly) down to __\$ TODO__...